espressif/esp-idf/docs/en/api-guides/ulp_extended_instruction_set.rst

 Note that when accessing RTC memories and RTC registers, ULP coprocessor has lower priority than the main CPUs.
 This means that ULP coprocessor execution may be suspended while the main CPUs access same memory region as the ULP.

-Difference between ESP32 ULP and ESP32-S2 ULP Instruction sets
+Difference between ESP32 ULP and {IDF_TARGET_NAME} ULP Instruction sets
 --------------------------------------------------------------

-Compare to the ESP32 ULP coprocessor, the ESP-S2 ULP coprocessor has extended instruction set.
-The ESP32-S2 ULP is not binary compatible with ESP32 ULP, but the assembled program that was written for the ESP32 ULP will also work on the ESP32-S2 ULP after rebuild.
+Compared to the ESP32 ULP coprocessor, the {IDF_TARGET_NAME} ULP coprocessor has an extended instruction set.
+The {IDF_TARGET_NAME} ULP is not binary compatible with ESP32 ULP, but the assembled program that was written for the ESP32 ULP will also work on the {IDF_TARGET_NAME} ULP after rebuild.
-The list of the new instructions that was added to the ESP32-S2 ULP is: LDL, LDH, STO, ST32, STI32.
+The list of the new instructions that was added to the {IDF_TARGET_NAME} ULP is: LDL, LDH, STO, ST32, STI32.
 The detailed description of these commands please see below.